 Interestingly, it wasn't smelling in Venice.
 People tend to say that it smells there, especially during hot season, but we didn't notice such a nuisance (I've got quite a good sense of smell - used to be short-sighted).

 Useful tip: we left our car at Venezia Tronchetto parking .
-It's not very cheap (5 EUR up to 4 hours and 21 EUR for 24 hours) but it's conveniently located and so vast that you don't need to book space in advance.
+It's the cheapest parking lot in Venice (5 EUR up to 4 hours and 21 EUR for 24 hours), but it's conveniently located and so vast that you don't need to book space in advance.

 Have you ever been to Venice?
 What's your experience?